jdesbonnet/RCWL-0516/README.md

 12 Jan 2017: Added links to related microwave proximity switch activated LED bulbes.
 Added section for related patents and credits.

 13 Jan 2017: Added links to more relevant patents.

+21 Jan 2017: Added section on Spice simulation of the circuit.